Lorraine Branham: Awards

-She served as a juror for the Pulitzer Prize journalism awards, the Selden Ring Award for Investigative Journalism and the Scripps National Journalism Awards and many more journalism award committees.
+She served as a juror for the Pulitzer Prize journalism awards, the Selden Ring Award for Investigative Journalism, the Scripps National Journalism Awards, and many other journalism award committees.

 Death and legacy

 Branham, who lived outside Syracuse, died of uterine cancer on April 2, 2019.

 Syracuse University and the Newhouse School established two scholarship programs in her memory to recruit and support Newhouse students from socioeconomically disadvantaged populations and other underrepresented groups.